PlanterApp/planter_blog/content/posts/16-of-your-garden-s-local-pest-hunters.md

 ![](https://ucarecdn.com/0e5a9cb1-9f2b-4d0a-9014-152f3097d2af/ladybug.jpeg)

 Ladybugs are incredibly good at controlling small pests like aphids and soft bodied insects like caterpillars or thrips!
-They won’t harm your plants as larvae, as they eat pests throughout their life cycle rather than plant matter.
+They won’t harm your plants as larvae, as they eat pests throughout their life cycle rather than plant matter. *Lady beetles and lookalikes

 ### Braconid wasps